Civil Engineering (Royal School of Military Engineering), BEng (Hons)

 Program Overview

-- Confidently communicate with clients, professional and public organizations, and individuals regarding advice and problem-solving.
+- To confidently communicate with client, professional and public organisations and individuals in relation to the provision of advice and the solution of relevant problems

-- Develop positive attitudes towards career advancement based on knowledge and understanding of requirements and options within a practitioner context.
+- To develop positive attitudes to career advancement based on knowledge and understanding of requirements and options within a practitioner context.

 - Tendering and Estimating (15 credits)